Alfonso García Freire

 Overview

-Alfonso is counsel in the Banking Department of the Madrid office.
+Alfonso is a counsel in the Banking Group of the Madrid office.

-His experience includes advising major commercial banks, investment banks, financial institutions, private equity sponsors and corporate borrowers in relation to domestic and cross-border leveraged acquisition financings, financial restructurings, syndicated and bilateral loans, acting for both lenders and borrowers, securitization and DCM.
+His experience includes advising major commercial banks, investment banks, financial institutions, private equity sponsors and corporate borrowers in connection with domestic and cross-border leveraged acquisition financings, project finance transactions, financial restructurings, syndicated and bilateral loans, acting for both lenders and borrowers, structured products, securitization and DCM.

 Bars and Courts